 Who Gets the Dog in a Divorce?

 In Minnesota, as in many other states, pets and other animals are considered to be property.
 Even though many people may fondly think of their pet as “another child,” there are no pet custody or pet visitation laws in Minnesota.
 Instead, pets are considered personal property and, accordingly, the issue of who gets the dog/cat will be governed by the same rules as the distribution of other property.

 Like any other personal property, pets are subject to division in a divorce.
 This means that one person will be awarded the pet in the divorce and the other person will be entitled to the value of his or her equitable share of the pet.
 Unless a pet is a highly prized show animal, this is usually a negligible amount.
 The real issue for people is that they have a strong emotional bond with the pet which cannot be easily replaced.

 As with other issues in a divorce, if the parties can come to an agreement, there are few limits to what the parties can achieve.
 It is possible for parties to settle on a “visitation” arrangement for the pet.
 Any such agreement should also take into account splitting costs for veterinary care as well as what will happen if one party needs to relocate for a job.

-We understand that your pet is important to you, and we have experience helping clients with pet issues during divorce.
-Contact us today at 651-371-9117 and we can talk about your case.
+At Johnson/Turner Legal, we understand that your pet is important to you, and we have experience helping clients with pet issues during divorce.
+Contact us today at (320) 299-4249 and we can talk about your case.